Health & Safety

 If the festival is cancelled for the remainder of the day, fans are asked to safely exit the festival grounds.
 Fans who may not be able to easily exit may seek temporary shelter in the Grandstands.

-- Know where you are to go if shelter is required
+- Know which exit to use if shelter is required

-- Making a plan with everyone in your party on where to meet up in the event of a festival evacuation.
+- Making a plan with everyone in your party on where to meet up in the event of an evacuation or if you were to get separated at any time.
+Top tip: A great meet up location would be the ferris wheel!

-- If you are parking at WTR, please remember where you parked.
-We recommend that you pack and leave extra water in your car.
+- If you are parking at WTR, please remember where you parked and which entrance you entered from.
+We recommend that you pack and leave extra water and dry clothes in your car in case of a temporary evacuation.

-- If you use a rideshare service or get dropped off at WTR, note the route to the Grandstands for shelter.
+- If you use a rideshare service or get dropped off at WTR, you should exit Turn 1 and shelter in the Grandstands or exit the venue and have a ride waiting for you.

 - If you are camping at WTR, please place all non-tethered items in your vehicle before departing for the festival.
 During inclement weather, campers should seek shelter in their vehicle and NOT inside a tent.
+If you shelter inside of your vehicle, be aware of your surroundings at all times and secure yourself by using the seatbelt.
 There are permanent structures available at the campgrounds that are designated as a safe place to shelter.
-These locations are noted on the camping map.
+These locations are noted on the camping map, on our Camping Info page.
 In the event of inclement weather or any other emergency, campers will be notified via the campgrounds PA system and staff will be available to direct campers as needed.

 What Is Moshing?